-Council is committed to facilitating towns with housing choice and diversity, well designed and located public spaces, walking and wheeling links and improved transport mode choice, conserving heritage, protecting waterways and biodiversity while managing risks such as bushfire and flooding.
-The preparation of a structure plan provides the opportunity to establish how these objectives will be achieved over coming decades in Glenlyon.
+Council is committed to facilitating towns with housing choice and diversity, well designed and located public spaces, walking and wheeling links and improved transport mode choice, conserving heritage protecting waterways and biodiversity while managing risks such as bushfire and flooding.
+A structure plan provides the opportunity to establish how these objectives will be achieved over coming decades in Glenlyon.